-Eddytec is the newest spin out of Hogenschool van Amsterdam (HvA) and University of Amsterdam (UvA).
+Eddytec is the newest spin out of Hogeschool van Amsterdam (HvA) and University of Amsterdam (UvA).
 It develops sensing solutions for detection of defects in carbon fibre composites.
 Cracks and imperfections can make these materials less strong and thus reduces their lifetime.
 Eddytec offers a fast, reliable, and affordable technique which for instance can be used to build windmills and airplanes.
 Both industries in which any defects have great implications.
 It’s technique derives from research of Dr. Rudolf Sprik (UvA) and dr. Christiaan Schoemaker (HvA), two of the three co-founders.

 Windmills, planes, ships and cars